nevhn/buildapcsalesBot-v14/README.md

 # buildapcsalesBot-v14

-Created by exhaustcs

-## Bot

-This is a Discord Bot that fetches new posts from the buildapcsales/buildapcsalesUK subreddit.
+A Discord Bot that fetches new posts from the buildapcsales/buildapcsalesUK subreddit.
 Written in TypeScript using the [Discord.js](https://github.com/discordjs/discord.js/tree/main/apps/website) module.

 ## Requirements